ReneOlsthoorn/Ground/README.md

 hand-written x86-64.

 Ground has language constructs like Classes, Groups, Expressions, Statements, Functions, Strings, Floats, etc...
 See file Examples\console.g to see some usage.
 Ground has a reference count system, so garbage collection is automatic.
 This makes string concatenation easier.
 At this moment, you should only use the Ground language if you understand the compiler, because you might need to fix a shortcoming here and there.

 ### Installing Fasm 1.73:
 Ground uses FASM to assemble the generated code.
-Download Fasm at https://flatassembler.net/fasmw17332.zip Set the INCLUDE environment variable to <installation directory>\INCLUDE Add the <installation directory> to the System variables Path variable.
+Download Fasm at https://flatassembler.net/fasmw17332.zip.
+Set the INCLUDE environment variable to ```<installation directory>\INCLUDE```.
+Add the ```<installation directory>``` to the System variables Path variable.

 ### Debugging with x64dbg:
 If you want to debug with x64dbg, also assemble FASM's listing.asm into listing.exe and put it in the FASM installation